01-edu/UX-UI/subjects/ux/athele-keep-hydrated/user-interviews/README.md

 **Instructions:**

 - Read all the scripts very carefully
-- Extract at least 6 insights
+- Extract at least 6 insights and write them down on a PDF file
     - Insights must be either shared by several people or consistent with what other people have already experienced
     - For each insight, name who said it.
 - Definition of 'insight': A key learning from what you have seen, read or heard.